QUESTIONS AND GAMES FOR CHILDREN

 Looking closely at flowers, bees, listening to birds.
 Such games are valuable and already commonplace.

-Blindfold tasting and smelling games have probably been practiced for centuries.
+Blindfold tasting and smelling games have probably been practised for centuries.
 These encourage touching and sometimes listening.

-But how does it feel to be a hedgehog hardly able to see and only able to hear high sounds, but with a vivid sense of smell?
+But use earplugs as well.
 (If parents don't want a young child to use earplugs, then use padded headphones.)
+How does it feel to be a hedgehog hardly able to see and only able to hear high sounds, but with a vivid sense of smell?

 Turn round a few circles, choose which direction to go and find the source of a smell.

-It is necessary to use attractive smells simply because they attract, otherwise this will be a purely intellectual exercise.
-Which smells are attractive for children?
-I think the simplest may be essential oils.
+It will be necessary to use attractive smells simply because they attract, otherwise it will be a purely intellectual exercise.
+Which smells are most attractive for children?

 How does it feel to be an elephant with a nose which is also an arm and a hand, able to pick up the apples it smells – and to function as a scent-telescope so sensitive it is able to smell water 20 miles away?